 Most plastic surgeons would probably be reluctant to admit that a quick (or rapid) recovery after breast implant surgery is possible.
 So, is the idea of Rapid Recovery just a gimmick?

 The idea that you can be out to dinner the evening after your breast augmentation sounds too good to be true!
-But that is exactly what some women say they have done after their BA’s, using the rapid recovery technique.
+But that is exactly what some women say they have done after their breast augmentations, using the rapid recovery technique.
 So, what is it?

 For a long time breast augmentation surgery required post-surgical drains, compression wraps and a long recovery time.
 But like everything in medicine, things advance and techniques improve.

 A rapid recovery technique does not mean rapid surgery though.
-Surgery itself can be very traumatic to the body.
+Breast surgery itself can be very traumatic to the body.
 The idea behind a rapid recovery technique is to minimize the trauma caused during surgery and THUS a more rapid recovery.

 Here’s where it gets a bit graphic...

-For the cutting (or dissection) part of the surgery, the surgeon practicing a rapid recovery technique uses electrocautery dissection.
+For the cutting (or dissection) part of the breast surgery, the plastic surgeon practicing a rapid recovery technique uses electrocautery dissection.